-8.7.7 Team Numbers will be assigned by SAE upon registration according to SAE policy.
+8.7.6 Team Number and University name

-The team number must appear in at least four (4) places on the snowmobile; both sides of the hood and both sides of the tunnel.

-The numbers on the hood sides must be six (6) inches high, 3⁄4 inches wide.

-The numbers on both sides of tunnel, minimum of four (4) inches high.
+The team number must appear in at least four (4) places on the snowmobile: Both sides of the hood and both sides of the tunnel.
+(A) The numbers on the hood sides must be six (6) inches high, /4 inches wide.
+(B) The numbers on both sides of tunnel, minimum of four (4) inches high.
+The University name must be on each side of the snowmobile in easily readable font two (2) inches high.